Awesome rice & noodles recipes to make and savour.

 The fruit spectrum that you can expect from these wines is from the red spectrum like strawberry, raspberry, red cherry, cassis and cranberries.
 And the varieties that you will see in this category are Gamay, Pinot Noir, Grenache, Nebbiolo, Lambrusco, Zinfandel and Primativo.

-From a production/style perspective, these wines will be picked earlier to preserve fresh fruit and acidity in the wines, and they tend to receive less oak treatment and minimal winemaker influence.
+From a production/style perspective, these wines will be picked earlier to preserve fresh fruit and acidity in the wines and they tend to receive less oak treatment and minimal winemaker influence.

-When it comes to curries, first consider the texture of the curry; is it creamy or dry?
-If you have a creamy curry, try a lighter finer style like Gamay or Pinot from a cool climate so you can ensure that the acidity in the wine will help cut through the cream and balance out the mouthfeel.
+When it comes to curries, first consider the texture of the curry.
+Is it creamy or dry?
+If you have a creamy curry, try a lighter and finer style like Gamay or Pinot from a cool climate so you can ensure that the acidity in the wine will help cut through the cream and balance out the mouthfeel.
 If your curry is dry, you may want to think about a wine with a little more tannin so that the weight of both elements match up.

 A great place to start.
 Think about the general fruit descriptors for the wine and then consider the flavours in the dish look for components that might compliment.
-For example black fruited wines go great with savoury dishes and sour fruited wines love a little sweetness.
+For example, black-fruited wines go great with savoury dishes and sour fruited wines love a little sweetness.

 If you have big flavours in your wine you will need big flavours in your food so that the wine does not dominate.

 Younger wines generally can have a higher level of acidity.
 This can sharpen the flavours and can affect the flavour of the food.
-Acidic flavours can clash with some flavours but acidity in wine is great for cutting through and balancing out fatty, creamy components of dishes.
+Acidic flavours can clash with some flavours but the acidity in wine is great for cutting through and balancing out fatty, creamy components of dishes.